The countdown until the big Spring Marathons is on…

 94 days until Manchester Marathon.

 A lot of the London Marathon training plans start this week, 16 weeks out from the big race.
-Maybe you’ve already started prepping for your spring race, or have made the decision to finally fulfil a New Year’s Resolution to run 26.2 so have just signed up?
+Maybe you’ve already started prepping for your spring race, or have made the decision to finally fulfill a New Year’s Resolution to run 26.2 so have just signed up?
 I know that training is on a lot of people’s minds as we enter 2019, so I’ve rounded up the best marathon training plans to help you reach the finish line of the marathon, whatever your goals!

 Some things to consider when picking a marathon training plan;